 still love or just a lie?

-Like many authors, Kristina has had a wild selection of "real jobs"
+Like many authors, Kristina has had a wild selection of "real jobs" I wrote today's post as part of the WOW-Women on Writing Blanket Tour for

 everything from wedding planner to actress to publicist.
 She finally added